Duties of Field Editors

 Suggestions from authors as to who might act as a reviewer are often useful, but there should be no obligation for Field Editors to use those suggested.

-Field Editors and expert reviewers must maintain confidentiality in the assessment of a manuscript, and this extends to reviewers’ colleagues who give opinions on specific sections.
+Field Editors and expert reviewers must maintain the duty of confidentiality in the assessment of a manuscript, and this extends to reviewers’ colleagues who give opinions on specific sections.

 The submitted manuscript should not be retained or copied.

-Field Editors should require reviewers to provide speedy, accurate, courteous, unbiased, and justifiable reports.
+Field Editors should require that reviewers provide speedy, accurate, courteous, unbiased, and justifiable reports.

 If reviewers suspect misconduct, they should write in confidence to the Field Editor.